Frequently Asked Questions

 Once the Plan is officially in place, development proposals over the next 15+ years will need to follow the Plan’s policies.
 The Plan will help shape the design and location of future development, among other things.
 It is therefore vital that your views are heard so that the Plan can be informed by local aspirations.

-At the end of the consultation the Council will analyse all responses and publish a report summarising these and setting out next steps.
-The information gathered will inform future updates of the Plan.
+At the end of the consultation the Council will analyse all responses and publish a report summarising the key issues.
+Representations along with the plan and associated evidence will be taken into account through the examination process presided over by an Independent Planning Inspector.

 What has happened to the comments I have made on previous consultations?

-Comments made on previous consultations, including Preferred Options in 2013, Strategic Growth Options in 2015, and Draft local Plan in 2016 have been considered and summarised in our consultation statement documents.
+Comments made on previous consultations, including Preferred Options (2013), Strategic Growth Options (2015), Draft Local Plan (2016), and Preferred Site Allocations (2018) have been considered and summarised in our consultation statement documents.
 These are available to view on the Work So Far webpage.
 All comments made are available to view on our Local Plan Consultation Portal.

 What type of development will be built on the sites proposed in the Local Plan and what will it look like?